-DAN researchers are looking for rebreather divers to share their experiences with caustic cocktail(s) while diving and any first aid treatments used subsequently.
+DAN researchers asked rebreather divers to share their experiences with caustic cocktail(s) while diving and any first aid treatments used subsequently.
 Currently, there is not much data about how common caustic cocktail events are, who suffers them and how often, if they occur more in highly experienced or less experienced rebreather divers, how long into dives they occur, or how divers respond to them, both immediately and upon surfacing.

 Starts: August 2020